-Other books by this author include Rising Tides, Iron Gray Sea, Storm Surge, Straits of Hell
+Other books by this author which I have reviewed include Rising Tides, Iron Gray Sea, Storm Surge, Straits of Hell, Deadly Shores

 Sixth in the Destroyermen military science-fiction series.
 In our Earth, it’s the start of World War II and ships from both sides occasionally go missing in action.
 What both sides don’t know is that not all their ships are destroyed.
 Some pass through a squall into another world, a parallel Earth where humans are not the dominant species.

 It’s a terrifying read what with the Grik attempting new ideas, the Japanese commander helping them to recreate his technology, and the treachery of the Dominion.
 I knew that the only way I could start this book was if I planned to finish it all in one go.
 The tension would be too great!
 And, I was right.
 From the first page, my heart was pounding as I worried right along with the members of the Alliance.

 After Rising Tides, 5, too many battlefronts were added.
 Even worse, the Grik are beginning to realize that their way just isn’t winning any battles.

 There was an interesting comment Anderson made about Orrin Reddy being “fascinated by this bizarre ‘Oz’ he’d found himself in”.
 When you think about it, that’s exactly how it feels.
 Fantastical beasts.
 Formidable challenges.
 Terrifying cultures.
 And, always, human greed and hunger for power.

 The attempted assassination by the Dominion has forced additional fronts to the war.
 Bad enough when the Alliance had to fight the Grik and its hordes.
 It was like fighting mindless animals.
 Those who make up the fanatical Dominion are humans making it a lot more difficult to tell friend from foe in the New Britain Isles.